oracle/python-cx_Oracle/doc/src/user_guide/initialization.rst

       ``DYLD_LIBRARY_PATH`` will not propagate to a sub-shell.
 If the Oracle Client libraries cannot be loaded, then an exception is raised.

+.. _linuxinit:

-* On Linux and related platforms:
+* On Linux and related platforms, cx_Oracle looks for the Oracle Client libraries as follows:

     - In the ``lib_dir`` directory specified in a call to :meth:`cx_Oracle.init_oracle_client()`.

-Note on Linux this is only useful to force immediate loading of the libraries because the libraries must also be in the system library search path.
-This directory should contain the libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
+      **Note this is only useful to force immediate loading of the libraries because on Linux and related platforms the libraries must always be in the system library search path**.

+      The ``lib_dir`` directory should contain the libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
 If you pass the library directory from a full client or database installation, such as Oracle Database "XE" Express Edition then you will need to have previously set the ``ORACLE_HOME`` environment variable.
 If the Oracle Client libraries cannot be loaded from ``lib_dir``, then an exception is raised.

     - If ``lib_dir`` was not specified, then Oracle Client libraries are looked for in the operating system library search path, such as configured with